3D Printing: What It Is, How It Works and Examples

 3D Printed Aerospace Technology

 Will the future of space travel rely on 3D-printed rockets?
-Companies, like Relativity Space in California, think so.
+Companies, like Relativity Space, think so.
 The company claims that it can 3D print a working rocket in just a few days and with one hundred times fewer parts than a normal shuttle.
-The company’s first conceptualized rocket, the Terran 1, will only take 60 days from the start of printing to the launch into space.
+The company’s first conceptualized rockets, the Terran 1 and Terran R, will only take 60 days from the start of printing to the launch into space.
 The rocket will be custom-printed using a proprietary alloy metal that maximizes payload capacity and minimizes assembly time.
-The total payload capacity for this rocket reaches 1,750kg (about the weight of an average Rhinoceros).
-Not bad for something that came out of a printer.